Dice-Sensei/spselit-vcs/03-Git-Commands.md

 It is also possible to use it to create **new** _branch_ and switch to it in one go.

     git checkout -b <branch name>

+### git diff

+This commands will show changes between commits, or commit and currently modified files or files it is quite versatile.
+Default command will show changes between currently modified files and last commit.

+    git diff

+Reading this in **raw** way from command line is quite hardcore so we will normally work with it when it is visualized via GUI or IDE addons - which is way reasonable representation.

+Note: There is no need to remember how the files look in **raw** way or how it works.
+As it is just technical representation with emphasis machine readability.